Skip to content

 You will be prompted to set the SRK password, it is a password to access TPM’s nonvolatile storage where the AEM secrets will be sealed.
 If you failed to clear the TPM, you will be shown a message like this:

-In that case, try clearing the TPM and run sudo anti-evil-maid-tpm-setup again.
+In that case, try clearing the TPM in your BIOS and run the command again.

 sudo anti-evil-maid-install /dev/sda1